Recently we were incredibly lucky to have the opportunity to review the very new and every stylish looking Kia Niro.

 Inside the car there are some amazingly futuristic features with its touchscreen control panel mounted into the dashboard offering a super navigation system that even my tech avoiding husband loved.

-And a wonderful reversing camera that I can honestly say needs to be on EVERY car I drive to save the awkward stretch of a 5 foot nothing women trying to see if I have gone back far enough! … It really was an ego saver in some car parks.
+A reversing camera that I can honestly say needs to be on EVERY car I drive to save the awkward stretch of a 5 foot nothing women trying to see if I have gone back far enough! … A good reversing camera can be a huge time-saver.
+Trying to squeeze a pretty big car into tight parking spaces is now much easier!

 The car is packed with other extras which as a family we thought were super too, from its wireless charging (in the model with test drove) its USB charge points and with bluetooth connectivity it certainly is a tech lovers joy.